jimmyjon711/AT-Documentation/docs/troubleshooting/troubleshooting.md

 - Make sure your stepper names are updated for variables: `variable_cut_current_stepper_x`,
 - `variable_cut_current_stepper_y`, and `variable_cut_current_stepper_z`.

+### "Move out of range" errors when running macros
+`skew_correction` changes the coordinate system and the measures you took without a skew profile will be different than at print time.
+To solve this issue, use `variable_disable_skew_correction` but make sure you read the [configuration documentation](../afc-klipper-add-on/configuration/AFC_Macro_Vars.cfg.md) first.

 ## General Unreliability

 ### Timer Too Close